-- complete the online lessons. - review the material, create notes, and study. - create the assignments in a thoughtful manner. - respond online in the forums.
+- complete the online lessons.

+- review the material, create notes, and study.

+- create the assignments in a thoughtful manner.

+- respond online in the forums.

 - review and utilize professor's feedback.

+- create feedback log or journal to help you track your mistakes to be mindful about.

 - use learning support.

 - recognize that some assignments require much more time than others and plan accordingly, particularly planning, drafting, and revising essays.

+- Plan ahead & Look ahead